The

 several times.

-owns stores with peep show booths, but they are all modern video
+stores with peep show booths, but they are all modern video shown

-shown on television monitors.
-He tells me the last time he ran
+on television monitors.
+He tells me the last time he ran film

-film in a booth was 25 years ago.
-"I stopped because you couldn't
+in a booth was 25 years ago.
+"I stopped because you couldn't buy

 "So that man is totally living in the past.
 Isn't that amazing?"

-wonder too-but my request for an interview with Jung, submitted
+too-but my request for an interview with Jung, submitted through

-comes up with an interesting comparison for Movieland: "It's like
+up with an interesting comparison for Movieland: "It's like going

-going back and seeing the Civil War with the original cast," he
+back and seeing the Civil War with the original cast," he says.

-analogy is more apt than you'd think.
-The American civil war ended
+is more apt than you'd think.
+The American civil war ended in

 the first machine to show moving pictures on film.
 The short film